- Red Search

 On top of that, smartphones are more lightweight and portable than ever, furthering their accessibility and ease of use.
 Smartphones now also have better interconnection systems, allowing users to access the internet through Wi-Fi and mobile broadband.

-This internet and mobile devices combo has been impactful in helping businesses grow and scale online.
-As an SEO agency Sydney, we craft growth strategies designed to take advantage of the mobile phenomenon, serving many industries in Australia.
+The internet and mobile devices have been instrumental in helping businesses grow and scale online.
+As a Sydney SEO agency, we craft growth strategies designed to take advantage of the mobile phenomenon, serving many industries in Australia.

 Australia is a developed country at the forefront of advancing technologies, including mobile phones, eSims and devices.
 Since mobile phones were introduced in the country, Australians have employed the device for myriad purposes.

 Numbers from Statista show that mobile phone users and penetration levels in Australia are constantly on the rise.
-From 18.6 million users in 2017, the number of Australian smartphone users in 2021 is expected to increase by 2 million to reach approximately 20.6 million smartphone users.
+From 19.9 million users in 2017, the number of Australian smartphone users is expected to increase by 3.7 million to 23.6 million by 2026.

-These statistics showcase that there will be a rapid rise in the number of mobile phone users, which will certainly evolve the digital landscape in Australia.
-Smartphone usage is significantly on the rise and so will consumers’ appetite to engage with products and services found online.
+These statistics show a rapid rise in the number of mobile phone users, which will certainly evolve the digital landscape in Australia.
+Smartphone usage is on the rise, and so will consumers’ appetite to engage with online products and services.

 4G, The Internet, and Mobile Devices in Australia

 In 2023, smart mobile devices are truly one of the greatest technological inventions the world has witnessed.
-With internet connectivity, users can reap a mobile device’s full benefits.
+With internet connectivity, users can reap the full benefits of a mobile device.

 Smartphone users can conveniently access the internet over Wi-Fi or mobile broadband, so they can go online whenever and wherever.